fpirotti/FIRE-RES/readme.md

 info](https://proba-v.vgt.vito.be/sites/proba-v.vgt.vito.be/files/products_user_manual.pdf)

-NDVI is well-known to be related to biomass values, even if the prediction efficiency decreases at higher biomass values.
+NDVI is well-known to be related to biomass values, even if the prediction efficiency decreases drastically at higher biomass values.
+Along with active remote sensing (SAR), good estimates can be achieved
+\[4\]

 - Year: 2020
 - Composite of cloudless imagery with MAX NDVI value